Deep-Cycle RV Battery Buying Guide

 Q: Where should the RV battery bank be located?

-A: We recommend you locate your RV house battery bank in a sealed battery box in the interior of your camper van, preferably vented to the outside (this is not required for lithium batteries).
-Keep your batteries warm, not cold or hot, and they will serve you for a long time.
-This will also minimize the lengths of your wiring runs, which will keep voltage drop low and save you money on materials.
+A: We recommend you locate your RV house battery bank in a sealed battery box in the interior of your camper van, preferably vented to the outside (lithium batteries do not require a sealed or vented box).
+If you keep your batteries around average room temperature, not cold or hot, they will serve you for a long time.
+Having an interior battery bank will also minimize the lengths of your wiring runs, which will keep voltage drop low and save you money on materials.

 Q: How can I connect batteries together?